deadstephanie/Open-Source-Slot-Car/README.md

 Print Notes
 - Print at 100% infill and as high of quality as you can (0.12 on my ender 3)

-To change which mounts are used edit the variables in chassis.scad using OpenScad and export. in addition you can edit the wheelbaseBias variable as desired to adjust the front axle mounts forward (+) and back (-)
+To change which mounts are used edit the variables in chassis.scad using OpenScad and export. in addition you can edit the wheelbaseBias variable as desired to adjust the front axle mounts forward (+) and back (-).
+You can also edit the motorBoxBias variable to move the motor box left (+) or right (-) to account for uneven shaft lengths.

+Wheels: Thin wheels are recommended for most applications, wide wheels are recommended for scx and radio shack bodies which have wider bodies.

-Wheels and guide flag are in early beta
+Guide flag are in early beta